Sheldon Jackson: North to Alaska

 Jackson found his major life's work in the new territory of Alaska.
 In 1867, US Secretary of State William H. Seward, during the administration of U.S. President Andrew Johnson, had negotiated the Alaska Purchase from Russia.
 The huge territory, with 20,000 miles of coastline, was initially called by many skeptics "Seward's Folly".

 In 1877, Jackson began his work in Alaska.
-He became committed to the Christian spiritual, educational, and economic wellbeing of the Alaska Natives, according to his conception of well-being.
+He became committed to the Protestant christian spiritual, educational, and economic wellbeing of the Alaska Natives, according to his conception of well-being.
 He founded numerous schools and training centers that served these native people.
 At those schools, however, children were punished for speaking in their native languages.
 His protégés included Edward Marsden, a Tsimshian missionary among the Tlingit.

 Jackson had considerable common ground with another important American in the region.
 Captain Michael A. Healy of the United States Revenue Cutter Service, commander of the USRC Bear, was also known for his concern for the native Alaskan Inuit.
 During this time, Captain Healy, primarily of European-American ancestry and the first person of African descent to command a U.S. ship, was essentially the law enforcement officer of the U.S. government in the vast territory.
 In his twenty years of service between San Francisco and Point Barrow, Healy acted as a judge, doctor, and policeman to Alaskan Natives, merchant seamen and whaling crews.
 His ship also carried doctors and provided the only available trained medical care to many isolated communities.
 The Native people throughout the vast regions of the north came to know and respect this skipper and called his ship "Healy's Fire Canoe".
 The Bear and Captain Healy reportedly inspired author Jack London, and are featured prominently, along with Jackson, in James A. Michener's novel, Alaska.